Costinteo/osds-lab/lab5/README.md

 **Hints**:

 * Data on the stack has different types.
 Learn how those types are manipulated at lower level, in the assembly.
-* You're going to need a leak of heap, because it's randomized by ASLR.
+* You're going to need to leak a heap address, because it's randomized by ASLR.
 You can reliably find positions of objects on the heap given deterministic program traces.
 Basically, if a program runs the same way every time, then objects on the heap will be found at the same offsets.
 * Use the `heap chunks` command to see heap chunks.
 You can also _examine_ their contents using the gdb `x/...` (examine) command.
 The `gef` plugin has some nicer visualization for heap chunks, but you can just use the examine command to get the same on `pwndbg`.